Putin has only 1 option left but won't accept it, says Ukraine's foreign minister

 Interview highlights

-Well, these are two big Russian lies.
-The one on the ceasefire working — it's not only the government of Ukraine who rejects this allegation.
+Well, there are two big Russian lies.
+The one on the ceasefire, and it working — it's not only the government of Ukraine who rejects this allegation.
 It's also the international media present on the ground in Kramatorsk, who immediately went to the places where allegedly Russian missiles hit dormitories with Ukrainian soldiers.
-And it didn't happen.
+And it didn't happen, these soldiers did not die.
 So, this is just one — another evidence that you should never trust what the Russians are saying.

 On Vladimir Putin's strategy and how it has changed over the past year